Pull to refresh

 Overview

 In 1989, paleontologist Stephen Jay Gould argued that if you could rewind evolution and play it again, the results would be utterly different—humanity was a cosmic accident.
-A study published in Nature on November 12, 2025 offers the most comprehensive counterargument yet: when 11 different animal lineages independently crawled out of the water across 487 million years, they repeatedly evolved the same genetic solutions.
+A study published in Nature on November 12, 2025 offers the most comprehensive counterargument yet.
+It shows that 11 different animal lineages independently crawled out of the water across 487 million years and repeatedly evolved the same genetic solutions.

 Key Indicators